ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Competency Matrix and Leveling

 Performance management and compensation design should not be done entirely by you, the technical leader.
-There are plenty of ways to make mistakes here that could expose your company to legal liability. ese are easily avoided by ensuring that your HR lead is heavily involved in the process.
+There are plenty of ways to make mistakes here that could expose your company to legal liability.
+These are easily avoided by ensuring that your HR lead is heavily involved in the process.
 In fact, ideally, your HR lead would do most of the blueprinting and lean on you only for help defining technical competencies.
 Regardless of who takes the lead, HR is your partner here.

 ##### OVERVIEW